 The ideal vision of rail travel?
 Fast, quiet, comfortable, reliable.
 To ensure that the passenger notices as little as possible of the rough wind outside the wagon or that goods, for example, reach their destination safely over many years of use, a great deal of development work has to be carried out long before the train comes onto the rails.
 In addition to comfort, safety, wear, and noise reduction play a central role.

-- Simulation and optimization of the wheel-rail-contact
+Simulation and optimization of the wheel-to-rail contact for

 Machines cause vibrations and noise – usually undesirable, but often unavoidable.
 These emissions are often referred to as NVH – Noise, Vibration Harshness – and can become a problem not only in terms of worker protection legislation, but also in terms of product quality and machine life.
 NVH is becoming more and more relevant as a result of the constant quest for greater efficiency and the associated higher workload.